 Substantially all of our sales contracts with our U.S. based customers provide for payment in U.S. dollars.
-With the exception of our Canadian operations, substantially all of the revenue and expenses of our foreign subsidiaries are denominated in the applicable foreign currency.
+With the exception of our Canadian operations, substantially all of the revenue and expenses of our foreign subsidiaries are denominated in the applicable foreign currency for the countries in which they operate.
 To date we have executed only limited foreign currency contracts to hedge these currency risks.
 Our future revenue and expenses may be subject to volatility due to exchange rate fluctuations that could result in foreign exchange gains and losses associated with foreign currency transactions and the translation of assets and liabilities denominated in foreign currencies.